OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/22 September 2018.md

 - Intelligent design includes accumulation of physical elements and direct **4D** intervention.
 - **5D** body can replicate infinitely.
 - Thoughts are similar to proteins made by **DNA**, with information transmitted via shape as well as structure.
-- Earth is in a part of space that holds many anomalies and surprises.

 ---